12 Reasons Why a Shed House is Smart

 Forget the need to make mortgage payments for 30 years or pay monthly rent year after year.
 A few years of saving is sufficient for most people to afford their own shed home.

 What exactly are the costs of starting out with a base for a shed home?
-Well, here are base prices for our Ranch style cabin sheds, which make great starting places for shed homes!
+Well, here’s a couple of our inventory Ranch style cabin sheds, which make great starting places for shed homes!

 Compared to average housing prices, though, that’s still a steal!
 Especially for a cute cabin or even a backyard living space that you can offer to your guests.
 Imagine the reaction when you show your guests into a space like this: